-Academic software discounts are available through the K-State Student Union Computer Store (785-532-7319, email@example.com) and other academic resellers.
+Academic software discounts are available through the K-State Student Union Campus Store (785-532-6583, ) and other academic resellers.
 The computer store requires a valid K-State eID to obtain the discounts.
 Some businesses will require proof of enrollment in an academic institution and/or use of a valid .edu email address.

 The Microsoft Office Suite can be installed on up to five PCs or Macs, and five mobile devices for personal use at no cost.
 There is also 1 TB of space available via OneDrive for Business.
 See the Office 365 Help and Support page for more information.

 Microsoft Office and Microsoft Operating System licenses are available to faculty/staff for all university-owned computers at no cost.
 Check with the technical support staff in your unit for more information.

 Computing labs software

 The software in the Computing labs is free for K-Staters to use, both Windows and Mac computers are available.

 ZOOM video conferencing